CosmWasm/sylvia/README.md

 and when implementing an interface on a contract.
 In case of the implementation of a trait it is only needed if the trait is defined in different module.
 Otherwise it should be omitted.
 For the contract implementation it is mandatory for the functionality of an implemented trait to be part of a contract logic.
-For the second usage in example there should be at most one `messages` attribute used.
+For the interface implementation there should be at most one `messages` attribute used.
-In case of the first usage there can be multiple `messages` attributes used.
+In case of the contract implementation there can be multiple `messages` attributes used.

 ## Usage in external crates